Advertisement

 Friday, January 23, 7-11pm

-Space 1026, 844 North Broad Street
+Space 1026, 844 N Broad Street, Philadelphia

 Dream Here Now! promises a night of active imagination through mystical transfiguration in an immersive experience.
 There, the audience will find a consensus vision to focus on for collective manifestation through prompts of an interactive art installation.
-The one-night event ultimately asks: “can you imagine a brighter future?
+The one-night event ultimately asks: “Can you imagine a brighter future?
 How about channeling that dream into the present reality?”, which feels like a timely pair of questions.

-Get You A Babe Who Can Do Both
+Get You a Babe Who Can Do Both

 Friday, January 23, 8-11pm

-Prism Arts, 1021 Hamilton Street
+Prism Arts, 1021 Hamilton Street, Philadelphia

-Combine TEDx talks with burlesque and you’ve got a sense of this internationally touring podcast show.
+Combine TEDx talks with burlesque, and you’ve got a sense of this internationally touring podcast show.
 Performers will speak on a topic of their expertise in the first half, and they’ll “serve up the tease” in the second half.

 Syd Carpenter: Planting in Place, Time, and Memory